ajwad-shopup/ajwad-shopup/README.md

 - 🌱 I’m currently learning MERN stac
 - 💞️ I’m looking to collaborate on web project
 - 📫 How to reach me : ajwadabrar27@gmail.com
-- 8 oct: Stuck for a while
+- 8 oct: Last day
 <!---
 ajwad-shopup/ajwad-shopup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.